hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

     byte candidate_roster_hash = 1;

     /**
-     * The SHA-384 hash of an active roster
+     * A list of round numbers and roster hashes.
-     * This is the hash of the roster that has already been adopted by the
+     * The round number indicates the round in which the corresponding roster became active
-     * network.
+     * <p>
-     * A Node SHALL NOT, ever, have more than one active roster
+     * This list SHALL be ordered by round numbers.<br/>
-     * at the same time.
+     * This list MUST be deterministically ordered.
      */
     repeated RoundRosterPair round_roster_pairs = 2;
 }